jacebenson/cedar/docs/docs/tutorial/chapter4/deployment.md

 Did it work?
 If you see "Empty" under the About and Contact links then it did!
 Yay!
 You're seeing "Empty" because you don't have any posts in your brand new production database so head to `/admin/posts` and create a couple, then go back to the homepage to see them.

 If the deploy failed, check the log output in Netlify and see if you can make sense of the error.
 If the deploy was successful but the site doesn't come up, try opening the web inspector and look for errors.
 Are you sure you pasted the entire Postgres connection string correctly?
-If you're really, really stuck head over to the [Redwood Community](https://community.redwoodjs.com) and ask for help.
+If you're really, really stuck head over to the [Cedar Community](https://community.redwoodjs.com) and ask for help.

 #### Custom Subdomain